Manchester City v Manchester United

 Sunday, November 11th, Etihad Stadium, kick off 4.30pm

 by John Spillane

-Suggested bet : Arsenal to win and both teams to score (available at 6-4)
+Suggested bet : Manchester City and both teams to score (availabe at 7-4)